How to get an invalidity pension and what are its grades

 Benefits: the person is entitled to a full disability pension, often accompanied by an additional care allowance.
 If necessary, you can also claim a car allowance, disabled adaptations to your home or personal assistance.
 They may also be included in the social services system.

 Czech legislation distinguishes only three degrees of disability.
-The term ‘4th degree disability’ is not legally anchored and appears more in public debate as hyperbole for extremely severe cases.
+The term “4th degree disability” is not legally anchored and appears more in public debate as an exaggeration for extremely severe cases.
 Officially, the ČSSZ assesses only grades 1 to 3.

 Apply for an invalidity pension correctly and on time

-The process itself starts with writing the application, which is carried out by an employee of the Social Security Office together with you.
-Prepare your ID card, proof of education and documents proving your employment history (e.g. credit certificates).
+The process itself starts with the writing of the application, which is carried out by an employee of the Social Security Office together with you.
+Prepare your ID card, proof of education and documents proving your previous employment (e.g. credit certificates).
 It is also important to provide all medical documentation – reports from specialist doctors, examination results, hospital discharge reports and rehabilitation reports.

 The application is followed by an assessment procedure.
 The Social Insurance Institution will send your documents to the assessment department, where a doctor will use the medical records to determine whether and to what extent you meet the conditions for disability.
 The doctor may also invite you for a personal examination.
 The whole process usually takes 2-3 months, but in complicated cases it can take longer.